Alpine Shepherd Boy

 "Alpine Shepherd Boy" is the fifth episode of the first season of the AMC television series Better Call Saul, a spin-off series of Breaking Bad.
 The episode aired on March 2, 2015, on AMC in the United States.
 Outside of the United States, the episode premiered on the streaming service Netflix in several countries.

+In the episode, Chuck McGill (Michael McKean) is arrested and hospitalized after stealing his neighbor's newspaper.
+In the hospital, he is interviewed regarding his alleged condition of electromagnetic hypersensitivity.
+Meanwhile, Chuck's brother, Jimmy (Bob Odenkirk), meets potential legal clients and eventually finds business soliciting from an assisted living facility.